|XMR||April, 2014||CryptoNight||18.4 million XMR|

 - Get your address.
 Your wallet will give you a Monero address.
 This is the address you will use to receive money.
 Share this address with your sender and they will send you money.
 While this address will always technically remain the same, on the Monero blockchain this address will be hashed and obfuscated and only you and the sender will know the actual address.

 The possibility of making money with Monero is very similar to the options for making money with other currencies.
 After all, the main difference is Monero’s focus on security and anonymity.
 Everything else is very much the same as other coins, such as bitcoin.
-As with any cryptocurrency, you need to consider the options carefully and make a wise decision.
+Also the same is the need to consider the options carefully and make a wise decision.

 Transactions in XMR